What Is 230cm In Feet

 Understanding the Approximation

 It's crucial to note that the answer is an approximation.
 The conversion factor 30.48 is itself a rounded value.
 The exact conversion factor is a slightly longer decimal.
-For most practical purposes, the approximation is sufficient.
-However, in fields requiring high precision, using a more accurate conversion factor is crucial.
+Here's the thing — for most practical purposes, the approximation is sufficient.
+That said, in fields requiring high precision, using a more accurate conversion factor is crucial.

 Practical Applications and Real-World Examples